-Universal Joints:
+U-Joints:

-- Universal joints must always be installed in pairs to transmit uniform rotary motion. - The operating angles of each universal joint in the pair should be as close to equal as possible. - The input and output shafts of each universal joint pair may be either parallel, or so located that the centerline of each shaft intersects the midpoint of the shaft connecting each universal joint (intersecting angles). - This arrangement may be required if the coupling shaft between pump and PTO is relatively short, or the engine is mounted with its driveshaft horizontal.
-Refer
+- Universal joints must always be installed in pairs to transmit uniform rotary motion. - The operating angles of each universal joint in the pair should be as close to equal as possible. - The input and output shafts of each universal joint pair may be either parallel, or so located that the centerline of each shaft intersects the midpoint of the shaft connecting each universal joint (intersecting angles). - This arrangement may be required if the coupling shaft between pump and chassis transmission is relatively short, or the engine is mounted with its driveshaft horizontal.
+Refer to attached drawing DGM1301 for examples of parallel shaft and intersecting angle installations.